| |

 Despite Bible verses like these, the Catechism teaches that:

-the neophyte 'a new creature,' an adopted son of God, who
+makes the neophyte 'a new creature,' an adopted son of God,

-personal sins, as well as all punishment for sin."
-Pg.
-321,
+all personal sins, as well as all punishment for sin."

-performing a "good work" like baptism will never do it:
+sins, performing a "good work" like baptism will never

 Or would this same great man of God have stated: